 On 1 October 2019, Schlager singer and actor Karel Gott (1939-2019) passed away.
-He was the most successful male singer of the Czech Republic, and also had many successes in the German-speaking countries.
+He was the most successful male singer in the Czech Republic and also had many successes in German-speaking countries.
 He released more than 125 albums during his career, selling over 30 million records worldwide.
 In the annual national poll Český slavík, ‘the Sinatra of the East’ was thirty-eight times elected as the Most Favourite Male Singer.

 East-German postcard by Progress Starfoto, no. 2376, 1965.
 Karel Gott in Kdyby tisíc klarinetu/If a Thousand Clarinets (Ján Rohác, Vladimír Svitácek, 1965).